PSYCHOLOGY 3101 (Honors)

 Disabilities, Learning Difficulties, and Related Problems

-The flexible structure and small size of this course makes it easy to accomodate a wide range of learning-related difficulties.
-Please send me email or talk to me in office hours about any special problems you may have.
+The flexible structure and small size of this course makes it easy to accommodate a wide range of learning-related difficulties.
+Please send me an email or talk to me in office hours about any special problems you may have.

 Religious and Other Absences

-Similalry, the flexible structure and small size of this course makes it easy to accomodate absences for religous observances or similar needs.
+Similarly, the flexible structure and small size of this course makes it easy to accommodate absences for religious observances, medical appointments, or similar needs.
 Please send me email or talk to me in office hours about any absences you will need and we will make arrangements.

 Students are expected to know and comply with University policies described by these links: